 Reviewing the statement of SEN

 The duty on local authorities to review statements of SEN has not changed.
 Statements of SEN are reviewed at least annually.
-There are examples where local authorities and schools and settings continued with this arrangement remotely during lockdown.
-There may have been delays in obtaining the necessary advice from professionals during lockdown.
-However, finalising these reviews and completing any that were unable to commence during the period of school closure should be prioritised in September 2020 to ensure the impact on learning and support is minimised.
-Specific consideration of the impact of COVID-19 should form part of statement reviews during the next academic year.
+There are examples where local authorities and schools and settings continued with this arrangement remotely during the pandemic.
+There may also have been delays in obtaining the necessary advice from professionals.
+However, finalising these reviews and completing any that were unable to commence during the course of the pandemic should be prioritised to ensure the impact on learning and support is minimised.
+Specific consideration of the impact of COVID-19 should form part of statement reviews moving forward.

 The SEN statutory assessment process